queso-fuego/amateuros/README.md

 and develop the OS from within itself, including homemade assembler, compiler, programming languages, GUIs, applications, window managers, etc.
 - Initial reasoning & motivation for this project was to learn x86 16bit assembly; as such, this will be the primary language until further from-scratch developments are made or interests change to C or other languages
+- Feel free to fork or make your own changes to your own repos, the license is effectively public domain.
+Suggestions or improvements are welcome, but they will be covered in a video if used.
+I might open up this repo in the future, but currently lack sufficient time to manage that.

 Videos / Documenting Progress:
 ------------------------------